Fuchsia Dunlop: Early life and education

-Dunlop was brought up in Oxford, daughter of (Michael) Bede Dunlop and Carolyn Patricia, née Baxter.
+Dunlop was brought up in Oxford, daughter of (Michael) Bede Dunlop and Carolyn Patricia Dunlop (née Baxter).
 Her father, a Corpus Christi College, Oxford-educated computer analyst, is son of David Colin Dunlop, Dean of Lincoln from 1949 to 1964 and subsequently an Assistant Bishop of Lincoln.
 Her mother was a sales executive.
 She attended Oxford High School, a private day school for girls.
 She studied English literature at Magdalene College, Cambridge (BA 1991).
 She worked as a sub-editor on East Asian media reports for the BBC Monitoring Unit at Caversham.
 She took evening classes in Chinese at the University of Westminster, volunteered as a writer and editor on China Now and visited China twice.
 She reported being determined to eat "whatever the Chinese might put in front of me" but that her gastronomic experiences were "random and haphazard".
 In 1994 she won a British Council scholarship for a year of postgraduate study in China where she chose to study at Sichuan University.
 She began as a researcher on Chinese ethnic minorities but eventually stayed on to take a three-month chef’s training course at the Sichuan Higher Institute of Cuisine.

 Career

 Returning to London, Dunlop studied for an Area Studies master's degree at SOAS and began to review Chinese restaurants for the Time Out Eating Guide to London.
 Continuing to write on Chinese food for newspapers and magazines, she now worked on her first book, rejected by several publishers as "too regional" but published as Sichuan Cookery in Britain (2001) and as Land of Plenty in the United States (2003).
 It won the Guild of Food Writers Jeremy Round Award for a best first book.

 For her next book, Revolutionary Chinese Cookbook, she looked eastwards.
 Hunan province is "revolutionary" as the birthplace of Mao Zedong, but Hunan cuisine, unlike that of its neighbour Sichuan, was scarcely known outside China: "Both are fertile, subtropical areas with rugged, wild terrain and rich cropland fed by major rivers, and they share robust folk cooking, big flavors and blazing hot chilies.
 Yet [she] argues persuasively for Hunan as a separate culinary presence", Anne Mendelson wrote in a review in The New York Times.
 Continuing an exploration of regional Chinese food, in "Garden of Contentment" (in The New Yorker, 2008) Dunlop profiled the Dragon Well Manor, a restaurant that is "committed to offering its guests a kind of prelapsarian Chinese cuisine" in Hangzhou, a centre of the ancient region of Jiangnan.
 The cookery of this same region, modern Zhejiang and Jiangsu provinces, is covered in her third regional cookbook, Land of Fish and Rice (2016).
-In China, she explains, this cuisine "is known historically for its extraordinary knife work, delicate flavors [and] extreme reverence for ingredients," as encapsulated in the nostalgic phrase chún lú zhī sī "thinking of perch and water shield", two ancient local specialities.
+In China, she explains, this cuisine "is known historically for its extraordinary knife work, delicate flavors [and] extreme reverence for ingredients," as encapsulated in the nostalgic phrase chún lú zhī sī "thinking of perch and water shield", two ancient local specialities..